-Have you ever wondered whether you're being a bad dom?
-Are you living up to the expectations of your sub?
+Have you ever wondered whether you're being a good dom?
+Are you living up to the expectations of your submissive?
 A little while ago, I was planning a trip to visit a partner who lives in another city.
 I'm not very good at planning; I get into a sort of analysis-paralysis state where I stress about whether I'm making the optimal choices.

 I kept wondering which time would be most convenient for my partner, which location would be easiest for them to get to.
 I kept going back and forth and back and forth between options, unable to make up my mind.
 And then I suddenly said to myself: hang on a minute.
 I'm the dominant partner, explicitly setting up a scene.
 My partner is the sub here.
 Not only do I not have to worry about what this person likes, my not doing so is the whole idea.
 So I laughed and booked my tickets, sent my sub a message with instructions on where to go and what to do.
 And I felt pretty silly for having wasted all those hours.

 He drops references to armbinders into a conversation about normal clothes.
 He doesn't capitalise his girlfriend's name on Facebook and just can't wait for people to ask why.
 Moreover, he talks about scene stuff at lunch because he thinks it makes him sound impressive.
-In the end, he's insufferable.
+In the end, he's insufferable, and he's definitely not being a good dom.

 Any relationship between a dom and a sub is within the context of a partnership.
 You can dominate this person because they invite you to.
 That's great, and you should be happy, but it doesn't give you grounds to pop off.
 But somehow the bad dom doesn't see this.